Joe Burrow Player Prop Bets for NFL Week 7 | Cincinnati vs. Baltimore 10/24/2021

 Matchup vs. Baltimore

-- Burrow threw for 183 passing yards in one matchup against the Ravens, 76.5 fewer yards his over/under in Sunday's game.
+- In one matchup against the Ravens, Burrow threw for 183 passing yards, 76.5 yards below his over/under in Sunday's game.

-- Burrow did not throw a touchdown pass in that contest against the Ravens.
+- Burrow did not throw a touchdown pass in that outing against the Ravens.

-- The 295.0 yards per game the Ravens are conceding through the air makes them the NFL's 27th-ranked pass defense.
+- The Ravens have the NFL's 27th-ranked pass defense this season, giving up 295.0 yards per game through the air.

-- With nine passing TDs allowed this season, the Ravens defense is ranked ninth in the league.
+- At 1.5 passing TDs conceded per game, the Ravens defense is ranked ninth in the NFL.

 Recent Performances

-- In last week's matchup with the Lions, Burrow completed 65.5% of his passes for 271 yards, while tossing three touchdowns with one interception.
+- Last week against the Lions, Burrow went 19-for-29 (65.5 percent) for 271 yards, while throwing three touchdowns and one interception.

-- He also tacked on 20 yards on five carries, averaging four yards per attempt without a touchdown.
+- Burrow added 20 yards on five carries, averaging four yards per carry.

-- Burrow has racked up 900 passing yards (300.0 per game) and has a 70.7% completion percentage (70-for-99) over his last three appearances, tossing seven touchdowns and three interceptions.
+- Over his last three games, Burrow has recorded 900 passing yards (300.0 per game) while completing 70 of 99 passes (70.7% completion percentage), with seven touchdowns and three interceptions.

+- He has tacked on 35 rushing yards on 11 carries, averaging 11.7 yards per game.

 Burrow's Cincinnati Teammates